Stephen Williams (British politician)

 Stephen Roy Williams (born 11 October 1966) is a British Liberal Democrat politician who served as Member of Parliament (MP) for Bristol West from the 2005 general election until his defeat by Labour Party candidate Thangam Debbonaire in 2015.
-As an MP, he served in the Cameron–Clegg coalition government as Parliamentary Under-Secretary of State in the Department of Communities and Local Government from 2013 to 2015.
+As an MP, he served in the Cameron–Clegg coalition government as Parliamentary under-secretary of state in the Department of Communities and Local Government from 2013 to 2015.

-He came third in the inaugural 2017 West of England mayoral election, fourth in the 2017 United Kingdom general election where he sought re-election to his former seat of Bristol West, fourth in the 2021 West of England mayoral election, and second in the 2023 Hotwells and Harbourside councillor by-election.
+He came third in the inaugural 2017 West of England mayoral election, fourth in the 2017 general election where he sought re-election to his former seat of Bristol West, fourth in the 2021 West of England mayoral election, and second in the 2023 Hotwells and Harbourside councillor by-election.
+He is currently one of three Liberal Democrat councillors for the Westbury on Trym and Henleaze ward elected in the 2024 local elections.

 Early life and education

 Stephen Roy Williams was born on 11 October 1966.
 He grew up in the village of Abercynon in the Cynon Valley in Glamorgan, Wales.
 He attended Mountain Ash Comprehensive School and the University of Bristol, where he graduated in 1988 with a degree in history.
 While at the University of Bristol he was President of the SDP/Liberal society, and an active member of the local SDP branch.
 He later qualified as chartered tax adviser.
 He worked for Coopers and Lybrand, which would later merge into PricewaterhouseCoopers, from 1988 to 1995.
 He worked as a tax manager for Kraft Jacobs Suchard in 1995, and in the same role for Grant Thornton from 1996 to 2001 in Cheltenham and Bristol, then as a tax accountant for various firms from 2001 to 2005.